 This unit receives the conditioned signal from the force sensor.
 It consists of the following digital signal processing units:

-1. The anti-aliasing filter,
+- The anti-aliasing filter,

-2. The sample-hold (S-H) circuit,
+- The sample-hold (S-H) circuit,

-3. The quantizer-encoder circuit, and
+- The quantizer-encoder circuit, and

-4. The digital signal processor.
+- The digital signal processor.

-This is the analog filter circuit located directly at the output terminal of the amplifier.
-It band limits the DAQ unit’s input received from the amplifier circuit.
-This band limiting is necessary to remove any frequency components that are higher than half of the DAQ’s sampling frequency.
 Without the anti-aliasing filter, the DAQ’s sampling would occur at inappropriate intervals for these higher frequencies.
-This would produce a sampled signal containing various overlapping or indistinguishable frequency components.
-Aliasing is the term for this overlapping effect.
+This would produce a sampled signal containing various overlapping lower-frequency components.
+Aliasing is the term for this overlapping effect, depicted in Figure 6.

-The Sample and Hold Circuit
+Sample and Hold (S-H) Circuits

 The Sample and Hold circuit (S-H) consists of a solid-state high-frequency switch, a holding capacitor, and a buffer amplifier (i.e., a voltage follower).